sunfounder/arduino_starter_kit/docs/source/20_beep_timer.rst

     }
   }

-9. Your complete code should look like this, upload it to the R3 board, and you will find the buzzer beeps once every second.
+9. Your complete code should look like this, upload it to the Arduino Uno R3, and you will find the buzzer beeps once every second.

 .. code-block:: Arduino